 Data Mappings in Evoke allows you to link a UI data structure property to the corresponding database colummn/field.
 In addition, you can define selections that you want to run against database tables/files and choose different mapping schemes.
 For more information on Evoke Data Mappings please see "Data Mappings".

 Evoke has a comprehensive menu sub-system which allows you to define your menu structure, who can use which menu options, the menu hierarchy and how the menu options operate.
 For more information on Evoke menus please see "Menus".

 Each menu item links to its own Page Series.
 In this section you can add pages, link in other pages, import pages and set actions and selections that will be run when a Page Series is accessed.
 For more information please see "Page Series".

 Data Sources are the data areas held within the UI, structured by the Entities, that are used by the App pages and Functionality Actions in the App.
 You can add multiple Data Sources for each Page Series and set criteria against these.
 For more information on Data Sources please see "Data Sources".

 Pages are where you define each screen that the user of the App will see.
 A WYSIWYG interface makes it easy to structure pages, create adaptations, include images, text and data widgets.
 For more information on Page Series' please see "Pages".

 Generating Your App

-The Evoke generator uses the design of the app that you have created and converts it into hard IDE content in order to deploy the app.
-This content may then deployed as Web Apps, Hybrid Apps or Native Apps or the complete generated Visual Studio or Xamarin projects can be accessed to add customisation if you wish.
+The Evoke generator uses the design of the app (that you have created) and converts it into hard IDE content in order to deploy the app.
+This content may then be deployed as Web Apps, Hybrid Apps or Native Apps.
 For more information on the Evoke generator please see "Generator".

-Now that you know a little about using Evoke, please contact us to ask for a live demonstration of the product or check out one of our demonstration apps that have been created:
+Now that you know a little about using Evoke, please contact us to ask for a live demonstration of the product or to check out some of our demonstration apps that have been created.